Libberator/Libberator.github.io/_posts/2023-07-04-quaternions.md

 ![Quaternion Spin](2023-07-04-quaternion-spin.gif)

-By "complete", I refer to an orientation returning to its starting state.
+By "complete", I'm referring to an orientation returning to its starting state.
 If you track one face of the cube in the gif, you'll see how this works where there are two different "states" when the face is oriented the same way.

 This is how it works in real life, too: Electrons and other matter particles in quantum mechanics have this "spin" property, where it can be in a "spin up" or "spin down" state.